Exploring relaxation dynamics in warm dense plasmas by tailoring non-thermal electron distributions with a free electron laser: Introduction

 In contrast to the two processes mentioned above, modelling e-i and e-e collisions poses a more substantial challenge in the WDM regime.
 For weakly coupled systems, they are commonly described as binary processes, assuming that cumulative small-angle collisions dominate hard Coulomb collisions.
 With this assumption, the interaction can be described in terms of a Coulomb logarithm (CL), which in various forms dictates collision frequencies in plasmas~\cite{spitzer-1953, mulser-2014}.
 However, this assumption fails for moderately or strongly coupled systems, where strong collisions and many-body interactions become important.
 At high densities, the argument of the CL tends to zero, leading to a divergence in the collisional rates, thus necessitating revised models or new approaches altogether.
 Despite these limitations, the simplicity of the classical CL model remains appealing, and continues to be widely used in simulation codes today~\cite{tzoufras-2011}.

 There have been several attempts to correct the CL to allow it to be used at high densities.
 Some of the most recent attempts that still operate under the semi-classical Coulomb potential scattering (or Yukawa potential scattering) include applying Born's approximation to cylindrical screening~\cite{mulser-2014}, or applying partial wave analysis~\cite{starrett-2018,Mora-2020}.
-Beyond the semi-classical framework, there have also been quantum treatments, both within the framework of linear response theory~\cite{blatt-1957,faber-1965,ropke-1988,ropke-1989,redmer-1997} and by making use of other advanced methods~\cite{kodanova-2018,ichimaru-1985,hu-2014,gericke-2002}.
+There have also been several attempts that go beyond these CL approach, including the introduction of a quantum Landau-Fokker-Planck (qLFP) operator to the Boltzmann equation \cite{kaniadakis-1993, daligault-2018, yano-2014, shaffer-2020}, or using the semi-classical Boltzmann-Uehling-Ulenberg (BUU) equation \cite{schenter-1987, rightley-2021}.
+Further beyond the semi-classical framework, there have also been quantum treatments, both within the framework of linear response theory~\cite{blatt-1957,faber-1965,ropke-1988,ropke-1989,redmer-1997} and by making use of other advanced methods~\cite{kodanova-2018,ichimaru-1985,hu-2014,gericke-2002}.

-A rich collection of theoretical approaches to the modelling of the CL, and of collisions more generally, has been developed over the past few decades.
-However, the validation of these models is severely hampered by the lack of experimental measurements of electron interaction dynamics and relaxation time scales in high-density systems.
+In contrast to the rich collection of theoretical development in the modelling of collision dynamics in the past few decades, the validation of these models is severely hampered by the lack of experimental measurements of electron interaction dynamics and relaxation timescales in high-density systems.
 Very few attempts have been made to measure the electron relaxation time experimentally.
 Sun {\it et al.} reported a measured value of $\tau_{\rm e}\approx 1.7 ~{\rm fs}$ in fused silica~\cite{sun-2005} by measuring the plasma opacity in a pump-probe experiment.
 This method was developed by Pan {\it et al.}~\cite{pan-2018} to investigate the opacity dependence on electron density, but was limited to densities below that of a solid.
 Generally, there is little data for systems at densities around or exceeding that of a typical solid.
 It is worth stressing that determining plasma opacities is in and of itself a challenging problem in the warm-dense matter regime~\cite{Preston:2017,Vinko:2020}, and the use of such data to infer collisional rates is often heavily model-dependent~\cite{Vinko:2009,Hollebon:2019}.